Prosperna/prosperna-knowledge-base/docs/product/merchant/products/inventory/moq_prd.md

 **BR-04: MOQ Display Rules**

-- MOQ setting only affects storefront when toggle is ON and value >= 2
+- MOQ setting only affects storefront when toggle is ON and value is greater than or equal to 2
 - When toggle is OFF: product behaves as standard (no MOQ enforcement)
 - MOQ validation applies to single product page, floating cart, and cart page